Concordium/concordium-grpc-api/README.md

 - [types.proto](./v2/concordium/types.proto)

-The rendered documentation for the V2 APi is available at http://developer.concordium.software/concordium-grpc-api/
+The rendered documentation for the V2 API is available at http://developer.concordium.software/concordium-grpc-api/